Skip to main content

 Service Account Permissions

-By default the service account the terraform controller uses to execute jobs is terraform-executor.
-If you require additional service accounts for Providers i.e for use with spec.source: injected or simply needing to use another service account; you need to ensure the correct RBAC permissions.
-The terraform job is using kubernetes secrets to store the terraform state and leases for locking.
-So the following needs to be in place.
+By default, the terraform controller employs the service account 'terraform-executor' to execute jobs.
+If you require additional service accounts for Providers, for instance, to use with spec.source: injected or to utilize another service account, it is essential to establish the correct RBAC permissions.
+The terraform job relies on Kubernetes secrets to store the terraform state and leases for locking purposes.
+Therefore, the following permissions must be configured:

 apiVersion: rbac.authorization.k8s.io/v1